-The AFCEA Educational Foundation presents approximately 150 awards for academic excellence in more than 30 educational institutions and training commands of the uniformed services each year.
+Each year, the AFCEA Educational Foundation presents approximately 150 awards for academic excellence in more than 30 educational institutions and training commands of the uniformed services.

-Service Academy Commissioning Awards: One of the highest honors AFCEA bestows, this award is presented annually at each of the five service academies.
+One of the highest honors AFCEA bestows, this award is presented annually to each of the five service academies.
 The program was established in the late 1940s to recognize the top graduate from the Department of Electrical Engineering at each academy.

-ROTC Commissioning Awards: The commissioning award for graduating ROTC students was established in 1991.
-This award recognizes ROTC graduates in each service selected for his or her distinguished academic achievement in the C4I-related fields.
+The commissioning award for graduating ROTC students was established in 1991.
+This award recognizes ROTC graduates in each service selected for their distinguished academic achievement in the C4I-related fields.

 In the Army ROTC program, this award is presented to the newly commissioned officer entering the Signal Corps who stands highest in overall order of merit.
 For the Air Force and Navy ROTC programs, the top graduating cadet and midshipman in electrical engineering or communication sciences receive the awards.

-PA Research Paper Award, Army War College, Carlisle, PA
+PA Research Paper Award, Army War College, Carlisle, Pennsylvania

 Information Resources Management (NDU) College

-Research Honor Award, Naval War College, Newport, RI
+Research Honor Award, Naval War College, Newport, Rhode Island

-Col "Sparky" Baird Award, Industrial College of the Armed Forces, Ft.
-McNair, Washington, DC - The W.J.
-"Sparky" Baird Award is named after COL W.J.
+The W.J.
+"Sparky" Baird Award is named after Col. W.J.
 Baird, USA (Ret.), former general manager of AFCEA and editor of SIGNAL Magazine.
-COL Baird became editor of SIGNAL in 1956 and held that position for 18 years.
+Col. Baird became editor of SIGNAL in 1956 and held that position for 18 years.
 He assumed the additional duty of AFCEA general manager in 1959.
 That position became AFCEA President in 1977.
-Col. Baird writes, "To the best of my knowledge, this history of tactical communication is the most valuable and complete presentation about the subject to be found anywhere."
+Col. Baird writes: "To the best of my knowledge, this history of tactical communication is the most valuable and complete presentation about the subject to be found anywhere."